Demonstration of High-Fidelity Entangled Logical Qubits using Transmons: Experimental Results

 \subsubsection{Logical $Z$ errors}

 We start by gradually increasing the time delay $\tau$ (up to 55 $\mu$s) between the encoding and unencoding without DD.
 This situation is relevant in the context of QEC experiments.
-For example, one could prepare an encoded qubit and then leave it idle while other logical operations are applied to other encoded qubits~\cite{Bluvstein2023Nature}.
+For example, one could prepare an encoded qubit and then leave it to idle while other logical operations are applied to other encoded qubits~\cite{Bluvstein2023Nature}.

 We perform the $\overline{Z}_i$ error detection using the logical Bell states $\ket{\Psi_{+}}$ and $\ket{\Phi_{+}}$ as discussed in \cref{sec:expt-design}, and display the results in \cref{fig:res-1}.
-As can be seen in \cref{fig:res-1}(a) and (c), without LDD the free evolution fidelity (denoted as No DD) decays rapidly and exhibits $ZZ$ crosstalk-induced oscillations. \cref{fig:res-1}(b) and (d) show that logical $Z$ errors accumulate over time.
-We next use two types of LDD sequences to suppress this effect: Logical XX (LXX) and Logical XY4 (LXY4).
-Physical-level schematics of these LDD sequences are shown in the boxed four-pulse sequences of \cref{fig:schematic}(d) and (e), respectively (disregarding the tilde notation).
+As can be seen in \cref{fig:res-1}(a) and (c), without NDD the free evolution fidelity (denoted as No DD) decays rapidly and exhibits $ZZ$ crosstalk-induced oscillations. \Cref{fig:res-1}(b) and (d) show that logical $Z$ errors accumulate over time.

+We next use two types of NDD sequences to suppress this effect: Normalizer XX (NXX) and Normalizer XY4 (NXY4).
+Physical-level schematics of these NDD sequences are shown in the boxed four-pulse sequences of \cref{fig:schematic}(d) and (e), respectively (disregarding the tilde notation).
 Their logical-level counterparts are shown at the bottom of \cref{fig:schematic}.
-We generate both LXX and LXY4 using the native logical operations of the $[[4,2,2]]$ code.
-For example, in the upper part of \cref{fig:schematic}(d), reading the first column from top to bottom yields $XIXI = \overline{XX}$, which is the $\bar{X}\bar{X}$ column at the bottom of \cref{fig:schematic}(d).
+We generate both NXX and NXY4 using the native logical operations of the $[[4,2,2]]$ code.
+For example, in the upper part of \cref{fig:schematic}(d), reading the first {(second) column from top to bottom yields $XIXI = \overline{XX}$ ($\overline{X'X'}=IXIX = S_1\overline{XX}$; $S_1=XXXX$), which is the $\bar{X}\bar{X}$ ($\bar{X}'\bar{X}'$)} column at the bottom of \cref{fig:schematic}(d).
 Reading the pulse sequences from left to right, the staggering (appearance of delays as indicated by the identity operations) is deliberately introduced to suppress crosstalk at the physical level~\cite{Zhou2023PRL}; see \cref{app:cross} for more details.